 "Special topics" courses serve as a vehicle by which a division may offer a topical or thematic study not included in the regular course offerings.
 The specific content is indicated when the course is listed in the schedule of classes.
-Offered every semester.
+Offered every semester according to student interest.